-- b.
-At hearing, during cross-examination, Ms. Anderson acknowledged that PH did not know that the photograph they showed him was Petitioner.
-She also acknowledged that PH did not identify Petitioner as the man who kicked him until Ms. Groves showed Petitioner's photograph to PH.
-(T. pp. 206-207) - 30.
-Based on Respondent's investigation, Anderson opined that Petitioner kicked PH in the groin on the morning of August 13, 2012.
+31. Based on Respondent's investigation, Anderson opined that Petitioner kicked PH in the groin on the morning of August 13, 2012.
 Anderson believed that PH was standing behind Petitioner, and kicked PH "donkey style," which resulted in PH's injury.
 However, Anderson acknowledged that no person she interviewed in the course of the investigation heard any commotion in the unit which would suggest Petitioner kicked PH "donkey style" on August 13, 2012.
-(T. pp. 199-201) - 31.
-Anderson based her finding, in part, on what she described as inconsistencies in the statements Petitioner gave to individuals during the O'Berry investigation and the DHHS investigation.
-However, upon closer examination, Anderson was unable to identify any inconsistent statements made by Petitioner. - 32.
-Dr. Donna Ramsey ("Ramsey") is a psychologist who treated PH from January of 2013 until June of 2013.
+(T. pp. 199-201)

+32. Anderson based her finding, in part, on what she described as inconsistencies in the statements Petitioner gave to individuals during the O'Berry investigation and the DHHS investigation.
+However, upon closer examination, Anderson was unable to identify any inconsistent statements made by Petitioner.

+33. Dr. Donna Ramsey ("Ramsey") is a psychologist who treated PH from January of 2013 until June of 2013.
 After conducting a clinical assessment of PH, Dr. Ramsey diagnosed PH with Post Traumatic Stress Disorder ("PTSD").
 Ramsey indicated that PH seemed to relive a trauma from his past that affected his behavior and overall demeanor.
 Ramsey described PH's statements about this incident as the "same man, with the same belt, standing there at night."
 Ramsey indicated that PH never mentioned a kick, and it seemed to her like the event he was describing happened at night.
-Ramsey was also aware from Ms. Woods that PH had experiences some physical and sexual abuse.
+Ramsey was also aware from Ms. Woods that PH had experienced some physical and sexual abuse.
 She "got many statements from him [PH] that there absolutely was a trauma," and that it impacted PH psychologically, physically, and emotionally.
 (T. p.
+104)

-104) - 33.
-A preponderance of evidence showed that Petitioner never worked the "A" or night shift while he was employed at O'Berry. - 34.
-At hearing, Statuto opined that based on his "logical medical opinion," PH's injury was most likely caused by a fall into a curved object like the edge of a table.
+34. Petitioner proved by a preponderance of evidence that he never worked the "A" or night shift while he was employed at O'Berry.

+35. At hearing, Dr. Statuto opined that based on his "logical medical opinion," PH's injury was most likely caused by a fall into a curved object like the edge of a table.
 He explained that:

 I envision a curved surface.
-The corner of a table would be a-a good way to explain how the blood vessel was probably broken. . . .
+The corner of a table would be a - a good way to explain how the blood vessel was probably broken. . . .
 He could have fallen.
 More likely than not, that's what it is.

-- (T. p.
-95-97) In his medical opinion, the injury was not caused by a kick or a punch. - 35.
-A preponderance of the evidence also established that PH suffered bruises on his right buttocks and side, but the origin or source of such injury was unknown and not determined by Respondent.
+(T. p.
+95-97) In Statuto's medical opinion, resident PH's injury was not caused by a kick or a punch.

+36. A preponderance of the evidence also established that PH suffered bruises on his right buttocks and side, but the origin or source of such injury was unknown, and not determined by Respondent.